rixiobarrios/django-views-and-templates/readme.md

 </html>
 ```

-On line 1, we are telling Django to load the static files onto the current page.
+Let's break this down:
-Then in the `link` tag, we can refer to our static file like the above.
-This may
+* On the first line, we are telling Django to load the static files onto the current page.
-seem a bit messy, but it really helps when you deploy your app, especially if
+* Then in the `link` tag, we can refer to our stylesheet and include our static `tunr.css` file.
+This is essentially the same as requiring any stylesheet in an html boilerplate.
-you want to host your static files on a separate server.
+* This may seem a bit messy, but it really helps when you deploy your app, especially if you want to host your static files on a separate server.

-### We Do: Artist Create
+## We Do: Artist Create

 So far we've just shown our artists.
 Let's now create a new one!
 First, let's
 make a file called `forms.py`.
 This is going to be where we make our forms using